 Justin Curl

-Previously, I advised the MacArthur Foundation on its AI grantmaking strategy and served as the Technology Law & Policy Advisor to the New Mexico Attorney General.
-I was also a summer associate at Wachtell, Lipton, Rosen & Katz and an AI research intern at Microsoft Research Asia.
+Previously, I advised the MacArthur Foundation on its AI grantmaking and served as the Technology Law & Policy Advisor to the New Mexico Attorney General.
+I was also a summer associate at Wachtell and an AI research intern at Microsoft.

 California Enacted AI Bills.
 Now Officials Must Define Them.